kevinkit/PyKinect2/README.md

 # PyKinect2

+Please note that this is a copy of the original repo, however the old one was not maintained and the PyPi package was not updated anymore, there fore I created this repo.

 Enables writing Kinect applications, games, and experiences using Python.
 Inspired by the original [PyKinect project on CodePlex](http://pytools.codeplex.com/wikipage?title=PyKinect).

 Only color, depth, body and body index frames are supported in this version.